 Phil's major interests are field identification, vocalizations, and the geographic distribution of birds.
-He has contributed to various reference books including The Handbook of Birds of the "Phil's tours are among our favorites.
-And we enjoyed traveling with his assistant guide/driver, Jun, who was beyond patient when it came to explaining what we were eating, etiquette, and the like."
-B. S.; Winter Japan
+He has contributed to various reference books including The Handbook of Birds of the World and has now written 3 books: The Lynx Field Guide to the Birds of New Guinea and the Bismarck Archipelago (2017), A Field Guide to the Birds of North Queensland (if the between the bards of New Guinea and the Bismarck Archipelago (2017), A Field Guide to the Birds of North Queensland

-World and has now written 3 books: The Lynx Field Guide to the Birds of New Guinea and the Bismarck Archipelago (2017), A Field Guide to the Birds of North Queensland (with photos by Jun Matsui, new edition 2023) and a family monograph on Birds of Paradise and Bowerbirds (2020).
+(with photos by Jun Matsui, new edition 2024) and a family monograph on Birds of Paradise and Bowerbirds (2020), also a co-author of Habitats of Australia (Princeton 2025).
 He also published and now maintains three on-line checklists, for Australia and its island territories, New Guinea and associated islands and the Solomon Islands.